gpuett/portfolio/README.md

 ## Technologies Used

-_This webpage was made using exclusively HTML and CSS._
+_This webpage was made exclusively in HTML and CSS._

 ### License